forcedotcom/salesforcedx-vscode/docs/articles/apex/testing.md

 title: Apex Tests
 ---

-Apex extension allows you run Apex tests to verify the functionality of your code.
+Apex extension allows you to run Apex tests to verify the functionality of your code.
 You can retrieve code coverage results for your Apex classes and triggers every time you run one or more tests.
-To do this, edit your workspace settings and set `salesforcedx-vscode-core.retrieve-test-code-coverage` to **true**.
+To do this, [edit your workspace settings](https://code.visualstudio.com/docs/getstarted/settings) and set `salesforcedx-vscode-core.retrieve-test-code-coverage` to **true**.

-## Explore Apex Tests
+## Explore Your Apex Tests

-Apex Tests view in the Side Bar provides several features for working with your tests such as run one test method, test methods in one class, or all your tests.
-To access Apex Tests view, click the beaker icon ({% octicon beaker %}) in the Activity Bar on the left side of the VS Code editor.
+The Test view in the Side Bar provides several features such as LWC Tests and Apex Tests.
+To access the Test view, click the beaker icon ({% octicon beaker %}) in the Activity Bar on the left side of the VS Code editor.
 If you don’t see this icon, make sure that the project contains an `sfdx-project.json` file in its root directory.
+If the Test view is empty, check if the [Java setup](../getting-started/java-setup) is configured correctly.

-The Apex Tests view lists all the Apex tests and allows you to:
+Use the Apex Tests feature to run one test method, test methods in one class, or all your Apex tests.

 - Run Tests